 I feel an urgency when I paint, a desire to capture the moment before it disappears.
 I want them to say directly: this is us, this is the moment.
 This is how we are now.

 My work portrays women from the perspective of a female artist.
 I incorporate aspects of the established artistic canon into my portraits through poses and subject matter.
-I then use modern props and costuming juxtaposed with hazy, dream-like backgrounds.
-They are situated in a space that is in flux; it is not a solid world.
-The artistic tradition comes into tension with my own womanhood and female gaze.
+I make use of modern props and costuming juxtaposed with hazy, dream-like backgrounds.
+The figures are situated in space that is in flux; it is not a solid world.
+Clues are weaved within the painting for the audience to decipher.
+The artistic tradition comes into tension with my own womanhood and female, uncompromising gaze.